-New Tricks is an exciting and inclusive programme, facilitated by soundLINCS to establish and sustain music-making groups across the county.
+New Tricks is an exciting and inclusive programme, facilitated by soundLINCS that has established and supported to sustain 13 music-making groups across the County.

 Having already run in over a dozen locations, join with us to create a dynamic and inspirational music service for older adults across Lincolnshire.